 Department of Sports & Recreation

-Participating in sports and recreation programs can be one of the most fun and memorable experiences here at Kennesaw State.
-The activity schedule offers something for everybody.
+Participating in sports and recreation programs can be one of the most fun and memorable experiences at Kennesaw State.
+The activity schedule offers something for everyone.
 The programs provide an opportunity to compete at various levels, improve leadership skills, socialize, develop positive fitness practices, cultivate a connection to the university, explore the outdoors, and just have fun.
-The Department of Sports & Recreation includes programs such as intramural sports, club sports, outdoor recreation, fitness classes, and personnel training, Program schedules and facility hours are available at the beginning of each semester.
-Additionally, a semester program guide listing events gives you an opportunity to plan the activities you wish to participate in.
+The Department of Sports & Recreation includes programs such as intramural sports, club sports, outdoor recreation, fitness classes, and personnel training.
+Program schedules and facility hours are available at the beginning of each semester.
+Additionally, a semester program guide listing events gives the student an opportunity to plan the activities you wish to participate in.
 The recreation facilities comprise the Student Recreation & Wellness Center (SRWC), sand volleyball court, tennis courts, on-campus intramural field ,Owl’s Nest, and the soon to be completed fields located at the KSU Sports and Recreation Park.
 The Student Recreation & Wellness Center has two floors dedicated to fitness equipment, a gymnasium, equipment checkout desk, bike shop, XP Power Performance room, group fitness studios, locker rooms, the Wellness Center and the Department of Sports & Recreation.
-The facilities schedule is available at the Control desk of the SRWC and the web page (www.ksuintramurals.com).
+The facilities schedule is available at the Control desk of the SRWC and the web page (http://www.kennesaw.edu/student_life/intramurals/).
 Students may also call the facilities hotline at 770-420-4393 to hear a 24-hour recording of the Rec Center’s operating hours.

 In addition to the many activities, the Department of Sports & Recreation also employs a number of students for various jobs.
 Student staff positions range from fitness floor attendants to sport officials.
-There are many benefits to working, for example, registering early for classes, keeping your parking space between classes and earning extra money while on campus.
+There are many benefits to working, for example, registering early for classes, keeping a parking space between classes and earning extra money while on campus.

 Other Student Services